drivendataorg/cookiecutter-data-science/docs/docs/precommit.md

 ### 04 Git

-[commitizen](https://commitizen-tools.github.io/commitizen/) - Enforces the usage of the Commitizen commit message format for consistent and standardized commits.
+[commitizen](https://commitizen.github.io/cz-cli/) - Enforces the usage of the Commitizen commit message format for consistent and standardized commits.
+Can also autogenerate changelog :D

-_You should use the CLI too!_
+_You should use the CLI too!
+I recommend the [czg](https://cz-git.qbb.sh/) implementation bc it's slightly faster and a bit more featureful._

 `commitizen-branch` - Performs commit message validation.
 With the argument below it works specifically for branch pushes, but other options are available.

 ```yaml
 - repo: https://github.com/commitizen-tools/commitizen